What is pressure-treated wood?

 Why is pressure-treated wood hazardous to burn?

-Because of the chemicals used during the pressurizing process, pressure-treated wood should never be burned.
-If pressure-treated wood catches fire, it can release hazardous (and even carcinogenic) byproducts of the chemicals into the air.
+When burned, it can release hazardous and carcinogenic byproducts of the chemicals into the air.
 In addition to the harmful smoke, the ash will also be filled with the toxic remnants of the wood, exposing you to yet another safety hazard when cleaning up.

 Safety measures to take when working with pressure-treated wood